ARCAS: An Augmented Reality Collision Avoidance System with SLAM-Based Tracking for Enhancing VRU Safety: Related Work

 \section{Related Work}

 Prior research has identified human error as the leading cause of road accidents \cite{hendricks2001}.
-Technologies such as advanced driver assistance systems (ADAS), adaptive cruise control (ACC), and fully autonomous vehicles (FAVs) aim to improve driver and passenger safety; however, VRUs remain at high risk.
-For example, in interactions with FAVs, the implicit communication conveyed solely through vehicle motion may be insufficient to ensure safe VRU–vehicle interactions \cite{prattico2021}.
+Technologies such as advanced driver assistance systems, adaptive cruise control, and fully AVs aim to improve driver and passenger safety \cite{wang2025impact}; however, VRUs remain at high risk.
+For example, in interactions with AVs, the implicit communication conveyed solely through vehicle motion may be insufficient to ensure safe VRU–vehicle interactions \cite{prattico2021}.
 As a result, recent studies have focused on external communication methods and interface systems that explicitly convey a vehicle’s status and intentions to surrounding road users.